MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/axwmplib-axwindowsmediaplayer-mediacollectionmediaadded.md

 ## <a name="remarks"></a>Comentários

-Esse evento ocorre apenas para a biblioteca local.
+Esse evento ocorre somente para a biblioteca local.

 ## <a name="requirements"></a>Requisitos